Psoriasis is a skin condition that causes thick, scaly patches on the skin.

 Psoriasis is an autoimmune disease, which means the body attacks itself by mistake.
 Genetics plays a role too – it’s common for several people in the same family to have psoriasis.

 Other triggers of the conditions include certain medications and infections like tonsillitis.

 Psoriasis ranges in severity, duration, and spread across the body.
 For example, sometimes it fades with very little treatment within a few months.
 Sometimes it’s a lifelong condition that needs treatment with medicine.
 And some children have only a few small areas of psoriasis, whereas others can have large areas of it.

 About a quarter of people with psoriasis develop it before the age of 18.

 Symptoms of psoriasis

-The main symptom of psoriasis is red patches of skin that have silvery-white scales.
+The main symptom of psoriasis is inflamed patches of skin.
+On children with lighter skin, the patches might look red.
+On children with darker skin, the patches might look brown, purple or grey.
+Patches have silvery-white scales.
 These patches usually aren’t itchy.